audunolsen/woff2-subsetting/readme.md

 ## What does this acheive??

 It's similiar to [font-ranger](https://www.npmjs.com/package/font-ranger?activeTab=readme); it splits the desired font into subsets for faster loading.
-[See google fonts' for a short brief on subsetting](https://fonts.google.com/knowledge/glossary/subsetting)
+[See google fonts' knowlegde base for a short brief on subsetting](https://fonts.google.com/knowledge/glossary/subsetting).

 ## What are the obstacles??